julienloizelet/ddev-playwright/README.md

 ### `.npmrc` file and `.ddev/.homeadditions`

-If you wish to use a specific `.npmrc` file (for private NPM registries for example), you just need to place the `. npmrc` file in the `.ddev/.homeadditions` folder of your project.
+If you wish to use a specific `.npmrc` file (for private NPM registries for example), you just need to place the `.npmrc` file in the `.ddev/.homeadditions` folder of your project.
 This way, the `ddev playwright-install` command will automatically retrieve it.

 More generally, all the `.ddev/.homeadditions` folder content is copied to `/home/pwuser` folder when the `playwright`